smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 ### While the following definitely works, take it as an optional approach

-We need to implement and register an instance of the `Source` trait in the package `org.apache.spark.metrics.source` Since this trait is package private, we have to put our implementation under the same package.
+We need to implement and register an instance of the `Source` trait in the package `org.apache.spark.metrics.source`.
+Since this trait is package private, we have to put our implementation under the same package.

 ```